vanHeemstraSystems/learning-terraform-initial-setup/300/README.md

-# 300 - Building Our Application
+# 300 - Learning Our Subject

 TRANSCRIPT